nomad/crop/README.md

 semantics allow the actual text contents to be duplicated only when different clones diverge due to user edits.

-This allows to send a snapshot of a `Rope` to a background thread to perform any IO or CPU-intensive computations, while the main thread is kept responsive and always ready for the next batch of edits.
+This allows to send snapshots of a `Rope` to background threads to perform any IO or CPU-intensive computations, while the main thread is kept responsive and always ready for the next batch of edits.

 ## Example usage